Our Employee Resource Groups: fostering connections in the community

 Employee Resource Groups frequently come together to support each other or collaborate on larger initiatives, like when the International ERG collaborated with the Military ERG to send unused medical equipment to Ukraine and raise funds for citizens and refugees.

 The ERGs collectively worked on projects they call “Random Acts of Kindness,” where everyone comes together for one purpose.
-These activities included giving out treats to inpatient nursing units on Christmas Eve, surprising overnight staff with muffins and baked goods and handing out more than 5,000 friendship bracelets in honor of International Day of Friendship and 4,000 paper sunflowers on Humanitarian Day.
+These activities have included giving out treats to inpatient nursing units on Christmas Eve, surprising overnight staff with muffins and baked goods and handing out more than 5,000 friendship bracelets in honor of International Day of Friendship and 4,000 paper sunflowers on Humanitarian Day.

 Employee Resource Groups create bridges to our communities